-Class hours: 3 lecture Prereq: "C" or higher in ENG 21 or ENG 22 Description: This basic course addresses positive ways to support children's social-emotional development from birth to age eight.
+Prereq: Concurrent enrollment in ENG 22 or

+Description: This basic course addresses positive ways to support children's social-emotional development from birth to age eight.
 The focus is on adult-child and child-child interactions and relationships.

 ED 191B - Early Childhood Work Practicum